 Cranial mononeuropathy III is a nerve disorder.
 It affects the function of the third cranial nerve.
 As a result, the person may have double vision and eyelid drooping.

 Third cranial nerve palsy; Oculomotor palsy; Pupil-involving third cranial nerve palsy; Mononeuropathy - compression type

 Cranial mononeuropathy III is a mononeuropathy

 , which means that only one nerve is affected.
-It affects the third cranial (oculomotor) nerve, one of the cranial nerves that controls eye movement.
+It affects the third cranial (oculomotor) nerve.
+This is one of the cranial nerves that control eye movement.
 Local tumors or swelling can press on and damage the nerve.

 Causes may include:

 - Brain aneurysms

 - Tissue damage from loss of blood flow (infarction)

 - Trauma (from head injury or caused accidentally during surgery)

 - Tumors or other growths (especially tumors at the base of the brain and pituitary gland)